Universal higher-order bulk-boundary correspondence of triple nodal points

 Here $\vec{a}_1$ and $\vec{a}_2$ are lattice basis vectors and $\vec{R}=m_1\vec{a}_1+m_2\vec{a}_2$ with $m_1,m_2\in\mathbb{Z}$ is a general Bravais lattice vector.

 We now briefly apply the symmetry-indicator formulas in \cref{eqn:polar-charge-C3,eqn:polar-charge-C6} to show that the polarization jump $\Delta \vec{P}^{(n)}$ associated with the TPPs in $C_n$-symmetric systems is always vanishing.
-First, for a TPP along the $\Gamma$ line of $C_{3(v)}$ [cf.~\cref{eqn:Q3-C3-G}], we obtain from \cref{eqn:polar-charge-C3} the jump of the bulk polarization
+First, for a TPP along the $\Gamma$ line of a $C_{3}$-symmetric system [cf.~\cref{eqn:Q3-C3-G}], we obtain from \cref{eqn:polar-charge-C3} the jump of the bulk polarization